DataDog/datadog-api-client-python/TESTING.md

 ```

 To pass extra arguments to run the tests, you need to close `tox` arguments with `--`.
-You can get more verbose information with the `-v` flag to `pytest`, or filter the tests using the `-k` or
+You can get more verbose information with the `-v` flag to `pytest`, filter the tests using the `-k` or
 specifying the test full path.
 For example:

 ```shell